-I’ve also provided the voice for two video games, Super Hexagon and VIDEOBALL.
+I’ve also provided the voice for three video games, Super Hexagon, VIDEOBALL, and I Am Dead.
 (Thanks to the honors Super Hexagon received, I am technically a BAFTA nominee.)
 I lent my voice, too, to an anthropomorphic inhaler in an educational cartoon for kids with asthma.

 I graduated from Northwestern University in 2004 with academic honors and a degree in fiction writing (yes, that is a real thing); my concentration was Russian lit.
-For the next two years I worked as a Chicago-area actor and musician, and also in retail.
-Inspired by both GMR and the 1UP.com community itself, I began writing about videogames, just for fun (ha!), during my final year of college.
+For the next two years I worked as a Chicago-area actor and musician and at a toy store/art gallery.
+I’ve also, at points, acted in stage productions in Chicago and San Francisco, and done SFX for indie movies.